openshift/openshift-origin-design/web-console/3-project-details/binding-in-project.md

 ### General -- MVP
 ![template](img/bind_steps.png)
   - The wizard is two steps regardless whether you start from a provisioned service or from an application:
-    1. Choose service (or application)
+    1. Service or application (depending on what the user is choosing)
-    2. Confirmation
+    2. Results

 ### Step 1 -- MVP
 ![template](img/bind_wizard_1.png)
   - For MVP, it is only possible to select one resource to bind to, regardless whether you're binding from a deployment or from a service.
   - Available resources should be listed with radio buttons.
 The first resource should be selected by a default.
-  - The primary action is "Bind" and "cancel" should be available as a secondary action.
+  - The primary action is "Bind" and "Cancel" should be available as a secondary action.

 #### Implementation Details
   - Step one should be labeled "Choose Service" or "Choose Application" depending on the type of resource the user is choosing.